hellowac/celery-zh-cn/cn_docs/getting-started/next-steps.rst

 What to do now?
 ===============

+What to do now?

+.. tab:: 中文

+.. tab:: 英文

 Now that you have read this document you should continue to the :ref:`User Guide <guide>`.